Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/onboarding.md

 ## Account preparation

-Click [this link](https://combine-public.s3.amazonaws.com/combine-provisioning.yaml) to download the Combine Provisioning Template.
+Click [this link](https://combine-public.s3.amazonaws.com/combine-provisioning.yaml) (you must be signed in to an AWS account) to download the Combine Provisioning Template.

 You can run this in AWS CloudFormation to configure the account, like this: